Seat of Empire

 Harrison's Inauguration at Capitol in 1841

 Ergo, stop sending petitions to end the slave trade in Washington.
 Ardent local Whigs who supported Harrison hoped the passage promised much more.
 However, in his analysis Harrison missed the point of the capital which the insecurity of the next twenty years made quite clear.
-With no president serving two terms and Congress fractious to the point where the threat of physical violence became commonplace, the federal government needed a cover for its inadequacies and found it in a monstrous dome.
+With no president serving two terms and Congress fractious to the point where the threat of physical violence became commonplace, the federal government needed a cover for its inadequacies.
+It would find it in a monstrous dome.

 The wants of the City of Washington received scant Congressional attention, save when a crime spree threatened the purlieus of the boarding houses and hotels.
 Instead there was an eruption of symbols of national grandeur inspired, in part, by the growth of the nation through war at the expense of the Mexican Republic, whose public buildings in Mexico City dwarfed Washington's.
 With the Founders gone, a pygmy generation compensated.
 The two presidents most ridiculed today for their obscurity, Millard Fillmore and Franklin Pierce, made the crucial decisions in planning and building the Capitol as we know it today.
 The telling congressional support for this grandest symbol of the Union came from politicians soon to secede from it.